RareByteStream/RareByteStream/README.md

   github nickname or one of my github names ( Alex and/or Willer ).
   I use my legal name only in formal and legal contexts.
  * Preferred Languages: English, German.
+ * I would define my proficiency/role as **Full-Cycle** rather than full stack or front end.

 ## Proficiencies:
 * EcmaScript 6+ in browsers and nodejs. ( Expert. i can hack or implement any library if the time is given. ).